amkeener/Whitespace/README.md

 At this point you should be able to test your hackrf
 1. $ hackrf_info
+This command will display the firmware version, software, and serial.
+If this command doesn’t work you will have to try and install another version of the software or troubleshoot your USB ports/drivers.

 Install Pybombs see: https://github.com/gnuradio/pybombs/ for troubleshooting
 1. $ pip install pybombs
-2.  pip install [--upgrade] git+https://github.com/gnuradio/pybombs.git
+2. $ pip install [--upgrade] git+https://github.com/gnuradio/pybombs.git

 Add recipes for pybombs
 1. $ pybombs recipes add gr-recipes git+https://github.com/gnuradio/gr-recipes.git